DyZ510388175/GCC-LDP/README.md

 All baseline implementations are provided with their original parameter settings as specified in the respective papers.

 **Download Links**
-Most datasets can be downloaded from https://ogb.stanford.edu/

-**Download Links**
 Most datasets can be downloaded from https://snap.stanford.edu/data/